 ChineseSkill makes it very easy to try out Chinese.
-You can start learning Mandarin in only five minutes and for free.
+You can start learning Mandarin without investing much time or any money.
 They pack so much value into a free app that it’s hard to complain about it.
 But I will do that anyway…

 Things I dislike about ChineseSkill